kircherlab/negative_training_sampler/README.md

 chr1    381700  382000  1.0     68.6667
 ```

-**Note:** The output is split in two files, one containing the positive samples and one containing the negative samples.
+**Note:** The output is written to stdout by default or to a file, if an output files is specified by the -o option.

 ## Licence